Much care goes into producing our log-grown mushrooms and log kits. Here’s how it all happens.

 The shiitake fruiting house

 Some varieties of shiitake respond to prolonged soaking in cold water by fruiting prolifically.
 They are reacting to changes in moisture and temperature.
-Each week we remove logs from the resting area and soak them in fresh well water.
+Each week we remove logs from the resting area and soak them in fresh water.
 The next day we remove them to the fruiting house, where they will fruit within the next week or so.
 Once picked over we move them back to the resting area and bring in a new batch to fruit the following week.
 We call this force-fruiting.

-Not all shiitake growers use a fruiting house, but the most consistently high-quality shiitake are grown this way, since we are able to control humidity, air movement, and even temperature much more than in an outdoor fruiting area.
+Not all shiitake growers use a fruiting house, but the most consistent high-quality shiitake are grown this way, since we are able to control humidity, air movement, and even temperature much more than in an outdoor fruiting area.
 With the help of many of you we raised the funds for our first fruiting house – through a Kickstarter campaign.
 Thank you supporters!